CraftTweaker/CraftTweaker-Documentation/docs_exported/1.16/zensummoning/docs/mods/zensummoning/MobInfo.md

 :::group{name=create}

-Creates a new MobInfo with default values. <br />  See other methods for adding more customization.
+Creates a new MobInfo with default values. <br />  See other methods for adding more customization. <br />  <br />  Same as constructor.

 Returns: new MobInfo
 Return Type: [MobInfo](/mods/zensummoning/MobInfo)